 St. Pete, Russia, City of Cakes

-During the White Nights of 2012, my husband and I were working and living in St. Petersburg.
+During the White Nights of 2012, my husband and I were working in St. Petersburg.
 Every chance I got, I’d walk around the city which I felt was always beckoning me outside to devour more pieces of old Russia’s splendor.
 When I think of St. Pete today, I recall gold leaf, creamy palaces and white fountains.
 I found some old notes and photos I took during the magical time I spent there.

 I looked up at the dentil moldings, white against the mint green walls of St Catherine Church on Nevsky Prospect.
 I thought of how this city feels like a collection of grand wedding cakes, with the icing-like architectural details, fantastic candy colored palaces, ornate cathedrals and gilded bridges.

 The historic buildings are in creamy fondant hues of green, pink and baby blue.

 The Russian Museum’s buttercream façade is piped with columns and pillars like white frosting.
 Inside there’s gold everywhere.
 The legendary and enormous Hermitage is the gigantic dessert with its mint green — or is it aqua — exterior.
 Inside, the walls and ceilings are embellished with gold, white and shiny trim, almost like nonpareils.